 This is a non-independent marketing communication commissioned by Mid Wynd International.
 The report has not been prepared in accordance with legal requirements designed to promote the independence of investment research and is not subject to any prohibition on the dealing ahead of the dissemination of investment research.

-The company aims to achieve capital and income growth by investing on a worldwide basis
+The trust aims to achieve capital and income growth by investing on a worldwide basis.

 Mid Wynd International

 Dividend Distribution Frequency